soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ## The Respond section

-The **Respond** section on the home page surfaces a[alerts](alerts.md) and [pending dispositions](disposition-reviews.md) that you'll want to review and potentially act upon.
+The **Respond** section on the home page surfaces [alerts](alerts.md) and [pending dispositions](disposition-reviews.md) that you'll want to review and potentially act upon.

 ![Respond section in the Microsoft 365 compliance center](media/m365-compliance-center-respond.png)

-Cards, such as the Active [alerts](alerts.md) card, include a link to a page where you can view more detailed information, such as Severity, Status, Category, and more.
+Cards, such as the [Active alerts](alerts.md) card, include a link to a page where you can view more detailed information, such as Severity, Status, Category, and more.

 ![Active alerts details](media/m365-compliance-center-alerts-details.png)